-Until now, over 35 years into the fight against AIDS, there was no highly visible public memorial recognizing those we lost and the extraordinarily heroic effort of caregivers and activists who helped change the trajectory of the epidemic.
-The NYC AIDS Memorial honors more than 100,000 New Yorkers who have died of AIDS (auto immune deficiency syndrome).
+Until now, nearly 40 years into the fight against AIDS, there had been no highly visible public memorial recognizing those we lost and the extraordinarily heroic effort of caregivers and activists who helped change the trajectory of the epidemic.
+The New York City AIDS Memorial honors more than 100,000 New Yorkers who have died of AIDS.
 It also acknowledges the contributions of caregivers and activists who mobilized to provide care for the ill, fight discrimination, lobby for medical research, and alter the drug approval process.
-The Memorial aims to inspire and empower current and future activists, health professionals and people living with HIV (human immunodeficiency virus, which causes AIDS) in the continuing mission to eradicate the disease.
+The Memorial aims to inspire and empower current and future activists, health professionals and people living with HIV in the continuing mission to eradicate the disease through the maintenance of a permanent, architecturally significant memorial as well as through educational and cultural programming.

-Founded as a grass-roots advocacy effort in early 2011 by Christopher Tepper and Paul Kelterborn, the NYC AIDS Memorial organization is now a 501(c)3 corporation, with an 16 person Board of Directors, chaired by Keith Fox.
+Founded as a grass-roots advocacy effort in early 2011 by Christopher Tepper and Paul Kelterborn, the New York City AIDS Memorial is now a 501(c)(3) nonprofit organization, with a 16 person Board of Directors, chaired by Keith Fox.

 The Memorial sits on a triangular site that was most recently part of the former St. Vincent’s Hospital campus.
 Following the closing of St. Vincent’s Hospital in 2010, a public park was designed for the site through a community review process.
 The new park was constructed by the Rudin Management Company as part of the conversion of the hospital into a residential development and given to the City of New York in 2017.